ABOUT EEBU

 [email protected]

 Hi, it's me, the website.
-My name is Tabris (he/him), pronounced Tab-riss, and I am a third year student doing a Ecology and Evolutionary Biology specialist and an Environmental Chemistry major!
+My name is Tabris (he/him), pronounced Tab-riss, and I am a fourth year student doing a Ecology and Evolutionary Biology specialist and an Environmental Chemistry major!
 My study interests include ornithology, population genetics, spatial ecology, and outside the EEB scope, geochemistry.
-I will be doing a research project this year with Matthew Osmond after a summer CGCS-funded internship with him.
-I am typically found walking in circles around campus, looking for cool rocks, or staring at treetops trying to pinpoint the location of a bird.
-Kindly reach out if you ever have any questions.EEB Courses Familiar with: BIO120, EEB125, EEB240, BIO270, BIO220
+I will be continuing my research project this year with Matthew Osmond on the carrion x hooded crow hybrid complex.
+Kindly reach out if you ever have any questions.EEB Courses Familiar with: BIO120, EEB125, EEB240, BIO270, BIO220, BIO260, BIO332, EEB319, EEB323, EEB365, EEB397, EEB459, EEB463

 Thanks for visiting and please feel free to contact any of the EEBU members throughout the year online and during the fall/winter through email or on the EEBU Discord Server 🙂